german-boop/uxp-xd/src/pages/develop/plugin-development/devtool/index.md

   - API Documentation
   - UXP
   - Plugin
-title: Adobe UXP Developer Tool
+Title: Adobe UXP Developer Tool
-description: The Adobe UXP Developer Tool makes it easy to create, load, debug, and package UXP-based plugins for Adobe XD.
+Description: The Adobe UXP Developer Tool makes it easy to create, load, debug, and package UXP-based plugins for Adobe XD.
 contributors:
   - https://github.com/kerrishotts
 ---

 # Adobe UXP Developer Tool

-The Adobe UXP Developer Tool makes it easy to create, load, debug, and package UXP-based plugins.
+The Adobe UXP Developer Tool makes creating, loading, debugging, and packaging UXP-based plugins easy.

 ## Overview

-The Adobe UXP Developer Tool allows you to manage plugins that you are developing for Adobe XD (and other UXP-powered host applications).
-This tool makes it easy to create plugins based on templates, and also load and debug plugins that you're building.
+The Adobe UXP Developer Tool allows you to manage plugins you are developing for Adobe XD (and other UXP-powered host applications).
+This tool makes it easy to create plugins based on templates and also load and debug plugins you're building.

 <InlineAlert variant="info" slots="text"/>